magento/devdocs/src/guides/v2.3/install-gde/prereq/file-sys-perms-over.md

 ### Restrict access with a umask {#restrict}

-To tighten security, particularly in a Production environment on a shared hosting system, you can use `umask` to restrict access.
+To tighten security, particularly in a production environment on a shared hosting system, you can use `umask` to restrict access.
 A `umask`—also referred to as a _file system creation mask_—is a set of bits that controls how the file permissions are set for newly created files.

 {:.bs-callout-warning}
 File system security is complex and extremely important.
 We strongly recommend that you consult an experienced system administrator or network administrator before you decide the level of permissions to set.
-We provide a mechanism for you to use, but a permissions strategy is up to you.
+We provide a mechanism for you to use, but creating a permissions strategy is your responsibility.

 Magento uses a three-bit, default mask: `002`.
 Subtract the Magento default mask from the UNIX defaults of 666 for files and 777 for directories.